Carlos9855/Genetic-Algorithm/README.md

 foto: 9-2

 Then to determine the fitness function value of a chromosome we count the amount of 1s of this one, besides trying to give a higher value to a gene with value 1 if in that position of the gene there are not many values of 1 in the rest of the generation and if in that position there are several other genes with value 1 in other chromosomes it will have less value.
 In short we try not to lose the value 1 at a gene position as the generations progress and cause stagnation.
-The exact process is described in the figure below.

-foto: 9-3

 This results in less stagnation and in fewer generations, which allows a miutation to break the stagnation earlier.